MENGLI2000/Covid-In-Custody-Intern/README.md

-# Covid-In-Custody-Intern
-Instruction on how to use data_transparency_analysis
+#Instruction on how to use data_transparency_analysis

 This file includes codes for data analysis on data-transparency reported to BSCC.
 There are three main parts: data pre-processing, data visualization and Urban & Rural Analysis